 Top Careers for Veterans

 These are a few of the top careers for veterans.
 This is nothing like the experience that comes from the military.
 This means that soldiers have a unique skill set that can be leveraged to start a long, rewarding, and fulfilling career.
 There are many options available for veterans looking for jobs.
-They offer valuable skills like leadership, character, and dedication that simply can’t be trained.
+They offer valuable skills like leadership, character, and dedication that simply can't be replaced.